042423-Chevron-batch/Trainer_Code/02Compute/04Docker/docker.md

 - the above two commands are the same for containers as well
     - `docker container ls`
     - `docker container rm container-id`
-- when in doubt, `docker resource-name --help`
+- when in doubt, `docker resource-name command-name --help`
 - To download image from docker hub
     - `docker pull image-name`
 - To upload image to docker hub